bioidiap/bob.pad.face/doc/baselines.rst

 MIFS database + LBP features of facial region + SVM classifier
 ========================================================================

-To run this baseline on the :ref:`bob.pad.face.resources.databases.mifs` database, using the ``grandtest`` protocol, execute the following:
+To run this baseline on the MIFS database, using the ``grandtest`` protocol, execute the following:

 .. code-block:: sh